Skip to content

 logObject

 log.warnings'warn' | 'error' | 'disabled'Whether warnings should be logged as warnings, thrown as errors or disabled entirely.
-Defaults to ‘warn’
+Defaults to ‘warn’.
+There is an enum-like JS object logWarningLevels available, that you can import.

-log.verbosity'default' |'silent' | 'verbose'How verbose logs should be, default value is ‘default’. ‘silent’ means no logs at all apart from fatal errors. ‘verbose’ means detailed error messages for debugging
+log.verbosity'default' |'silent' | 'verbose'How verbose logs should be, default value is ‘default’. ‘silent’ means no logs at all apart from fatal errors. ‘verbose’ means detailed error messages for debugging.
+There is an enum-like JS object logVerbosityLevels available, that you can import.

 log.errorsObjectHow verbose logs should be, default value is ‘default’. ‘silent’ means no logs at all apart from fatal errors. ‘verbose’ means detailed error messages for debugging

 log.errors.brokenReferences'throw' | 'console'Whether broken references in tokens should throw a fatal error or only a console.error without exiting the process.
+There is an enum-like JS object logBrokenReferenceLevels available, that you can import.

 There are five types of warnings that will be thrown as errors instead of being logged as warnings when log.warnings is set to error: